Ongoing research

 Age related macular degeneration (AMD) is the commonest cause of blindness in the developed world.
 There are two manifestations of advanced AMD resulting in loss of vision: dry and wet; the dry type being the most common and with no treatment available.
 Understanding what happens in AMD affected retina is a crucial basis for developing therapies.
 Funded by the Macular Society, our lab generated a cell model of AMD by turning skin cells from people affected by AMD into retinal pigment epithelium (RPE) cells, the principle cell type that gets damaged and lost during the course of AMD (Hallam et al. 2017, Stem Cells.
 2017 Nov;35(11):2305-2320).
 Our work has shown that AMD-RPE cells have expanded and less functional lysosomal compartments, which are organelles that are involved in digestion of unwanted intracellular materials (autophagy) (Cerniauskas et al. 2020, Stem Cells Transl Med.
 2020 Dec;9(12):1585-1603).
 We found that lysosomal membranes are fragile and this may cause the leakage of their crucial digestive enzymes and their deposition into drusen.
 Drusen are build-ups of waste products under the RPE and large accumulations of drusen are the defining feature of macular degeneration.
 We have also shown that the probable cause of the lysosomal deficiency is uncontrolled activation of the complement system, which is part of the immune system that clears pathogens.
 Treatment with a specific complement inhibitor that stops this activity helped to stop the progression of AMD features in AMD-RPE cells, which are promising results suggesting new treatment options for AMD

 As our studies implicate faulty autophagy in macular degeneration, we are looking into other macular diseases that may be due to similar cellular defects.
 Mutations in DRAM2, which is an autophagy regulator, are known to cause retinal degeneration with early macular cone photoreceptor involvement.
 Our lab generated induced pluripotent stem cell lines (iPSC) from patient skin cells with DRAM2 mutations.
-We have been able to erase these mutations using the CRISPR technology (CRISPR) and produce controls for the disease mutation-bearing cell lines (Rozaliya Tsikandelova ongoing work).
-Using these stem cells, we are generating retinal organoids (“retinas in a dish”) models and RPE monolayers that will allow us to study the role of mutant DRAM2 in autophagy dysfunction in the RPE cells and the photoreceptors.
+We have been able to erase these mutations using the CRISPR technology (CRISPR) and produce controls for the disease mutation-bearing retinal cells.
+Using these stem cells, we generated retinal organoids (“retinas in a dish”) models and RPE monolayers that allowed us to identify a key role for DRAM2 in maintaining the integrity of photoreceptors and RPE cells by regulating lysosomal function, autophagy, and potentially vesicular trafficking (Tsikandelova et al, Stem Cell Reports 2024 Aug 13;19:1107-1121).

 Generation of 3D laminated retinae from human pluripotent stem cells and their applications